delucis/astro-netlify-cms/README.md

 Usually each of these requires individual set up and configuration.
 Using this integration, you configure your CMS once in `astro.config.mjs`, sit back, and enjoy!

+> Looking for a quick way to get started?
+[Try out the Blog Starter with Netlify CMS →](https://github.com/delucis/astro-netlify-cms-starter)

 ## Usage

 ### Experimental status